sim590/lain-wiki/Widgets.md

 Usage
 -----

-Every widget is output by a `function`.
+Every widget is output by a `function`, which signature is found in the widget wiki entry.

-For some widgets, `function` returns a `wibox.widget.textbox`, for others a table to be used for notification and update purposes.
+The `function` returns a table to be used for notification and update purposes.
+To access the widget, use the field `widget`.

 Every widget may take either a table or a list of variables as argument.

 If it takes a table, you have to define a function variable called `settings` in it, in order to make your customizations.

-To markup the textbox, call `widget:set_markup(...)` within `settings`.
+To markup the textbox widget, call `widget:set_markup(...)` within `settings`.

 You can feed `set_markup` with predefined arguments, see the sections for all the details.

-`widget` is a textbox, so you can treat it like any other `wibox.widget.textbox`.
+`widget` is a `wibox.widget.textbox`, while `icon` (if available) is a `wibox.widget.iconbox`.

 Here follows an example: